 SEM is a marketing strategy that involves the use of paid search advertising.
 SEM is used to enhance or replace other online marketing efforts and can get you in front of potential customers who are actively looking for your products or services.
 So, What is Search engine marketing, and How to do it right?
 This article will help you learn about the different types of SEM, how to do it right and why it’s important for your business’ success.

-SEM is marketing, not SEOIf you go to the Wikipedia page for SEO, you’ll see that it says: “Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine’s unpaid results—often referred to as “natural”, “organic”, or “earned” results.”
+If you go to the Wikipedia page for SEO, you’ll see that it says: “Search engine optimization (SEO) is the process of affecting the visibility of a website or a web page in a search engine’s unpaid results.
+Often referred to as “natural”, “organic”, or “earned” results.”
 This implies that SEO is all about improving your website so Google will reward you with higher rankings in their organic listings.
 It’s also clear that such an approach can take time and resources to implement, as well as being prone to fluctuations based on changes made by Google.

 This is not exactly how Search Engine Marketing works at all!
 SEM stands for Search Engine Marketing and refers more specifically to paid ads on search engines like Google AdWords which drive traffic directly to your site rather than just optimizing your pages so they rank better organically over time (and potentially driving people back through links).
-While there may be some overlap between these two terms because both involve driving users from another site/platform directly over here instead of having them find us organically through organic discovery channels like links from other sites/blogs etc., overall we’re aiming for very different things with each tactic.
+While there may be some overlap between these two terms because both involve driving users from another site/platform directly over here instead of having them find us organically through organic discovery channels like links from other sites/blogs etc. So, we’re aiming for very different things with each tactic.

-SEM isn’t a one-time fixSEO and SEM are not the same thing.
+SEO and SEM are not the same things.
 SEO is a long-term commitment, while SEM requires more of an immediate, short-term approach.
 But both are important to your website’s success.
-SEO is a longer process that takes many months or years before you start seeing results.
+SEO is a long process that takes many months or years before you start seeing results.
 You won’t see any real ranking changes within the first few weeks after launching your site or blog post.
-It takes time for search engines to crawl (or “index”) new pages on your site so it can begin indexing them in their databases; once this happens, Google will start looking at those newly indexed pages as potential matches when someone searches for terms related to your business or industry.
+It takes time for search engines to crawl (or “index”) new pages on your site.
+So, they can begin indexing them in their databases.
+Once this happens, Google will start looking at those newly indexed pages as potential matches when someone searches for terms related to your business or industry.

 SEM is not as easy as it sounds.
-It requires a lot of time, effort and money to get right.
-SEM isn’t meant to be a quick fix; it’s a long-term strategy that requires your sustained commitment.
-That said, there are ways you can effectively get started on your journey towards successful SEM marketing.
+It requires a lot of time, effort, and money to get right.
+SEM isn’t meant to be a quick fix.
+It’s a long-term strategy that requires your sustained commitment.
+That said, there are ways you can effectively get started on your journey toward successful SEM marketing.
 Let’s take a look at some of the most important aspects of SEM that will help you build up your campaign and improve results over time:

 SEO is still king when it comes to organic search engine traffic; however, paid ads have their place in driving users towards landing pages where they can convert into leads or customers.
 Remember that keyword research should play an essential role in all stages of the buying process from discovery to post-purchase customer service interactions.

-SEM isn’t cheapSEM is not cheap.
+SEM is not cheap.
 If you’re looking for a one-time fix, it’s not the answer.
 SEM is not a quick fix, but rather a long-term strategy to increase your business’ search rankings, drive traffic and boost sales.
-That said, it can be effective—and it does take time.
+That said, it can be effective, and it does take time.
 Think of how long it took you to get where you are now with your website and marketing strategy: weeks or months?
 It’ll take just as long (or longer) in most cases to see results from SEM.
 But the payoff can be big.
 SEM is a proven strategy for businesses of all sizes, from startups to established brands.
-In fact, according to AdAge, companies that use SEM have seen an average of $2.5 million more in revenue than those that don’t—and that was back in 2008!
+In fact, according to AdAge, companies that use SEM have seen an average of $2.5 million more in revenue than those that don’t!

 SEM drives conversions